Skip to content

 Data synchronization

-Data synchronization happen "one accounting point at a time".
+Data synchronization happens "one accounting point at a time".
 It will happen ad hoc (lookup) and on a regular basis (background job).

 Data is fetched from the adapter and merged into the FIS database directly in the flex.accounting_point* tables.